-Extraordinary circumstances exist and this project may reenvironmental impact.
-This project requires preparation of Assessment (EA); OR •

-There are no extraordinary circumstances which would require completion of an EA, and this project may remain Categorically Excluded Subject to Section 58.5.
+- Extraordinary circumstances exist and this project may result in significant environmental impact.
+This project requires preparation of an Environmental Assessment (EA); OR - There are no extraordinary circumstances which would require completion of an EA, and this project may remain Categorically Excluded Subject to Section 58.5.

-Prepa rer Signature: Date:
+Preparer Signature:

-Name /Title/Organization:

-Respo onsible Entity Agency Official Signature:

 Date:

-Name :/Title: